Project Dates: September 2012 – September 2016

 SIAPS started work in Cameroon in 2012 with funding from the US President’s Emergency Plan for AIDS Relief (PEPFAR).
 The goal was to ensure availability of HIV commodities at all levels.
 During the project, USAID provided USD 6 million – over four years.
 Technical assistance gradually moved from the national level to regional and health facility levels.

 SIAPS addressed various components of the pharmaceutical system.
 Project activities were implemented in collaboration with government counterparts, international partners, other PEPFAR implementing agencies, and national associations.
-Interventions provided an immediate response to urgent pharmaceutical problems, developed the policy framework, and built human capacity to strengthen the health system.
+Interventions provided an immediate response to urgent pharmaceutical problems, developed the policy framework, and built human resource capacity to strengthen the health system.

-– Institutional Governance and Compliance with Donor Requirements: To increase the availability of ARVs at the national level, SIAPS supported the NACC to prepare Global Fund documents related to Round 10 extensions by developing the Report on Quantification of Needs for HIV/AIDS Commodities.
+– Institutional Governance and compliance with donor requirements: To increase the availability of ARVs at the national level, SIAPS supported the NACC to prepare Global Fund documents related to Round 10 extensions by developing the Report on Quantification of Needs for HIV/AIDS Commodities.

-– Storage and Distribution of HIV Products: Technical assistance on the procurement and storage of ARVs included the provision of essential equipment (e.g., shelving, inventory cards) and training.
+– Storage and distribution of HIV products: Technical assistance on the procurement and storage of ARVs included the provision of essential equipment (e.g., shelving, inventory cards) and training.

 SIAPS has played a crucial role in enhancing the coordination and management of pharmaceuticals at the national and facility levels, which has reduced stock-outs in Cameroon.
 Users throughout the health system have increased access to information to generate reports for decision making.
 These interventions contributed to a 91% reduction in stock-outs and successful integration of the HIV program into the general pharmaceutical management system.
-SIAPS has raised awareness of the need to improve governance and information systems in the pharmaceutical sector.
-However, Cameroon’s pharmaceutical system remains fragile.
-Access to pharmaceuticals and services will continue to require reforms in institutional governance, procurement, and information management at the point of care.
-These reforms will require significant financial investment, technical assistance, and high-level political commitment.